SIX SIMPLE WAYS OFFICES CAN PROVIDE THEIR EMPLOYEES WITH A WELLBEING BOOST FOR 2020

 4. Create personalised workspaces

 More than a third of respondents in a workplace wellbeing study that revealed an uncomfortable workplace environment had a significant negative impact on their work.
-Office managers must therefore ensure employees can personalise their workspaces to their needs, whether that’s through access to brighter lighting, noise control, introducing acoustic screens, sit-stand desks and notice boards for general use.
+Office managers must, therefore, ensure employees can personalise their workspaces to their needs, whether that’s through access to brighter lighting, noise control, introducing acoustic screens, sit-stand desks and notice boards for general use.
 Flexibility is key.
 Having optional working areas – such as meeting rooms, private booths, quiet areas and collaborative spaces – can also help to meet the varying needs of different workers, further improving productivity.
-It helps to improve concentration and creativity while lowering stress levels and gives staff a sense of ownership
+It helps to improve concentration and creativity while lowering stress levels and gives staff a sense of ownership.

-Play area, high and low table breakout space for staff designed by Architects & fitted out by Select Interiors Ltd for QA Leeds link to full set of images
+Play area, high and low table breakout space for staff designed by Architects & fitted out by Select Interiors Ltd for QA Leeds link to the full set of images

 5. Workplace Design and Engagement